Learning to navigate all your emotions in early sobriety is hard.

 The “pink cloud” of sobriety is a devilish thing.

-If you’re not familiar with the term, “pink cloud” refers to the euphoric feeling some people get in early sobriety.
+If you’re unfamiliar with the term, “pink cloud” refers to the euphoric feeling some people get in early sobriety.
 It’s that exciting, overly positive, “I can do anything!” vibe that has you walking with an extra pep in your step.

 Sobriety?
 This is easy!
 I’ve got this!
 I just had an amazing green smoothie and did five yoga classes last week.